Harlem and the rest of Upper Manhattan are best known for their brownstones and other pre-war architectural styles.

 Year: 1966 (demolished 2021)

-Built in the '60s, the concrete pavilion overlooking the old Lasker Rink and Pool in Central Park was demolished last year as work began on the new pool and rink facility called the Harlem Meer Center.
+Built in the '60s, the concrete pavilion overlooking the old Lasker Rink and Pool in Central Park was demolished in 2021 as work began on the new pool and rink facility called the Harlem Meer Center.